 - Guest room.
 Having guests is stressful enough, and not having a room to put them in only makes it worse.
 If you’ve got some extra time and a little bit of patience, you can turn your garage into a fully functioning bedroom in no time.
 A bed, some carpeting or rugs, and a few furniture items can complete any bedroom, and you can always remodel with new paint or decorations later.

-Improve your Dallas, Texas real estate with a DIY garage renovation that makes your neighbors green with envy.
+Improve home value with a DIY garage renovation that makes your neighbors green with envy.